 Semi-synchronised operation.

-The following Sections assess the impact in terms of interference mitigations from the adoption of the above techniques..
-The main results from coexistence studies are introduced while leaving the full set of studies to the ANNEXesof this Report.
+The following Sections assess to what extent each of these interference mitigations can improve coexistence between operators.
+The main results from coexistence studies are introduced while leaving the full set of studies to the Annexes of this Report.